finddx/find.dxgap/README.md

 devtools::install_github("cynkra/findtb")
 ```

-## find.data
+## findtb.data

-Data for the project are stored
+Data for the project are stored in a directory called `findtb.data`.
+Please, set its path as an environment variable.

 `FINDTB_DATADIR="~/path_to/findtb.data"`